IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

        v
 JuiceFS client
    |         |
-   |         +---- metadata ----> Redis
+   |         +---- metadata ----> Redis-compatible metadata service
    |
-   +-------------- file data ---> S3 / MinIO
+   +-------------- file data ---> S3-compatible object storage
        |
        +---- memory and node-local cache
 ```

 JuiceFS presents a POSIX filesystem to applications.
-Redis stores filesystem
+Metadata is maintained by
-metadata, while MinIO stores file contents through an S3-compatible object
+the RCC metadata service, while file contents live in an S3-compatible object
-interface.
+layer.
 A single filesystem operation can therefore generate metadata,
 object-storage, network, and cache operations.

+RCC has operated MinIO-backed object storage and is migrating/targeting
+SeaweedFS-backed S3 for the newer storage plane. **Do not build a scientific
+workflow around either product name.** The stable contract is S3/object semantics
+plus the JuiceFS POSIX view where provided.
+The migration does not change the
+central performance lesson: access pattern matters more than the backend label.

 ## Learning objectives

 After this class, you should be able to:

-- describe the roles of Redis, MinIO, and the JuiceFS client;
+- describe the roles of the metadata service, S3-compatible object storage, and
+  the JuiceFS client;
 - distinguish metadata traffic from file-content traffic;
 - explain why small-file workloads differ from large streaming workloads;
-- understand the RCC 100 Gb/s server and 10 Gb/s client topology;
+- understand the RCC aggregate-backend versus per-client network topology;
 - explain client and container caching; and
 - choose appropriate I/O patterns for scientific workflows.

-## 1. Redis handles metadata
+## 1. Metadata is a separate workload

-Redis stores information such as:
+The metadata layer stores information such as:

 - paths and directory entries;
 - ownership and permissions;